-The Canadian Codes Centre of the National Research Council's Institute for Research in Construction provides technical and administrative support to the CCBFC and its standing committees.
+The Canadian Codes Centre of NRC Construction provides technical and administrative support to the CCBFC and its standing committees.
 The National Research Council publishes the National Model Codes and periodic revisions to the Codes to address pressing issues.

 The broader code-user community also makes a significant contribution to the model Code development process by submitting requests for changes or additions to the Codes and by commenting on the collected proposed changes during the public reviews that precede each new edition.